-You can manage your ChatBot content, including Fixed Responses and Dynamic Responses, in the ChatBot Content tab.
+You can manage your chatbot content, including Fixed Responses and Dynamic Responses, in the Chatbot Content tab.

 Below, you'll find step-by-step instructions on how to add, update, and delete Fixed and Dynamic Responses and Example Questions.